mahmoodlab/CLAM/docs/README.md

 The auto-generated csv file **process_list_autogen.csv** contains a list of all slides processed, along with their segmentation/patching parameters used.

 Additional flags that can be passed include:
-* --custom_downsample: factor for custom downscale (not recommended, ideally should first check if native downsamples exist)
+* `--custom_downsample`: factor for custom downscale (not recommended, ideally should first check if native downsamples exist)
-* --patch_level: which downsample pyramid level to extract patches from (default is 0, the highest available resolution)
+* `--patch_level`: which downsample pyramid level to extract patches from (default is 0, the highest available resolution)
-* --no_auto_skip: by default, the script will skip over files for which patched .h5 files already exist in the desination folder, this toggle can be used to override this behavior
+* `--no_auto_skip`: by default, the script will skip over files for which patched .h5 files already exist in the desination folder, this toggle can be used to override this behavior

 Some parameter templates are also availble and can be readily deployed as good choices for default parameters:
-* bwh_biopsy.csv: used for segmenting biopsy slides scanned at BWH (Scanned using Hamamatsu S210 and Aperio GT450)
+* `bwh_biopsy.csv`: used for segmenting biopsy slides scanned at BWH (Scanned using Hamamatsu S210 and Aperio GT450)
-* bwh_resection.csv: used for segmenting resection slides scanned at BWH
+* `bwh_resection.csv`: used for segmenting resection slides scanned at BWH
-* tcga.csv: used for segmenting TCGA slides
+* `tcga.csv`: used for segmenting TCGA slides

 Simply pass the name of the template file to the --preset argument, for example, to use the biopsy template:
 ``` shell